blukatdevelopment/UnchainedWorldsOld/character_creation/classes/gunsmith.md

 success.

 ### Dynamite
-You may use your action to throw a stick of dynamite at a point within 30 feet.
+You may use your action to throw a stick or bundle of dynamite at a point within 30 feet.
 It explodes on impact.
 All creatures within 15 feet of the bomb must make a DC15 dex saving throw, taking 3d6 fire damage on a failure and half as much on a success.
 You can attach up to 3 sticks of dynamite together.
-Each stick increases the damage dealt by 3d
+Each stick increases the damage dealt by 3d6

+### Smoke Bomb
+You may use your action to throw an impact smoke bomb at a point within 30 feet.
+It explodes upon impact, forming a cloud of smoke that fills a 20 food diameter sphere.
+The smoke heavily obscures any creature behind or inside it.
+After a minute the smoke subsides, taking 1/4th as long in a windy or well ventilted area.